 52. How do you manage strong passwords and user permissions?

-Improve the password policies by setting minimum password length, complexity and uniqueness.
-Make use of password manager to create and store complicated passwords.
-Give users only the minimum allowed role to operate on- do not have all of them Administrators.
-Periodically check the user accounts and delete unused accounts.
-Use two-factor authentication when granting access to the users of high privileges.
-Inform users on password safety as well as phishing.
+Change password policies by setting minimum requirements for password length, complexity and uniqueness.
+Use password managers to generate and store complicated passwords; give each user only their minimum allowed role – for instance do not all become Administrators!
+Periodically check user accounts and delete unused accounts as necessary; employ two-factor authentication when providing access to users with high privileges; inform users on password safety as well as phishing techniques.

 53. What is WordPress hardening?